-The statutory responsibilities and powers of appointed auditors are set out in the Audit Commission Act 1998 and Local Government Act 1999.
+The statutory responsibilities and powers of appointed auditors are set out in the Audit Commission Act 1998 (the Act).
 In discharging these specific statutory responsibilities and powers, auditors are required to carry out their work in accordance with the Commission's Code of Audit Practice (the Code).